 - "Prius offers hatchback versatility with 60/40 split-folding rear seat backs, but be wary of the sloping glass roof panel when loading tall items.
 There's a large underfloor bin at the rear of the cargo area that can hold the roll-up cargo cover when it's removed.
 Cabin storage is plentiful, and includes a large bin under the raised center console, upper and lower gloveboxes, and a two-tiered console box." -- Consumer Guide

 - "In terms of versatility, though, the Prius is still a champ.
 The hatchback body style provides more cargo capacity than a typical midsize sedan, and the backseat offers plenty of space." -- Edmunds (2011)

 Next Steps: Toyota Prius

-- Find low financing rates for the Toyota Prius
+- View the best prices for the 2013 Toyota Prius

 - See what others paid for the 2013 Toyota Prius

 - Search used Toyota Prius for sale (8,129 listings)